 UGC brings audiences together.
 Instead of it being an “us” against “them” situation, where brands are constantly trying to win consumers over, UGC brings everyone together in one big happy family.

-It’s common knowledge that people like to feel a part of something.
-In a 1986 theory penned by MacMillon and Chavis, there were four things that encouraged people to feel like part of a community.
+People like to feel a part of something.
+In a 1986 theory penned by MacMillan and Chavis, there were four things that encouraged people to feel like part of a community.

 - Integration and fulfillment of needs